jameshfisher/jameshfisher.com/_posts/2016-12-23-protocol-numbers.md

 ---
-title: "What are 'protocol numbers' in IP?"
+title: What are 'protocol numbers' in IP?
+tags:
+  - internet-protocol
+  - tcp
+  - udp
+  - networking
+taggedAt: '2024-03-26'
 ---

 When the kernel receives IP packets, how does it know what they represent?
 Are they part of a TCP stream, a UDP datagram, or something else?